commercelayer/commercelayer-docs-resources/shipments/object.md

 ---
-description: A shipment object is returned as part of the response body of each successful list, retrieve or update API call.
+description: A comprehensive list of the shipment resource's attributes and relationships.
 ---

 # The shipment object

+A shipment object is returned as part of the response body of each successful list, retrieve or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |